-- Have not applied for graduation this semester OR wants to apply for an additional degree
+- Have not applied for graduation this semester OR want to apply for an additional degree

-- ALL college credits at PCC with a minimum of 45 units completed (so NO transcripts from other colleges/universities OR Advance Placement (AP) scores of 3 or higher)
+- Have completed ALL college credits at PCC with a minimum of 45 units completed (so NO transcripts from other colleges/universities OR Advance Placement (AP) scores of 3 or higher)

 OR in person with a counseling appointment.

 Please go to: http://www.pasadena.edu/studentservices/counseling/appointment.cfm to find out our hours and procedures in making a counseling appointment.

 If you have credits from another college, you can only apply for graduation during a counseling appointment.

 - When do I apply for graduation?